LucasCabra7/LucasCabra7/README.md

 </div>

 ## 💬 About me
-<b>I'm an Information Systems student at CIN/UFPE (Center for Informatics at the Federal University of Pernambuco)</b>.
-I have skills in Office 365 tools such as PowerPoint and Excel, as well as in programming languages and technologies including Python, JavaScript, CSS3, HTML5, PHP, Verilog, and Power BI.
-Currently, I'm studying Data Science and developing knowledge in both Back-end and Front-end development.
+Information Systems student at UFPE (2nd semester), with a focus on Data Science.
+I work with Front-end and Back-end development and have experience with Python, JavaScript, HTML5, CSS3, PHP, R, and MATLAB, as well as tools like GitHub, Office365, and Trello.
+I have strong skills in data analysis, mathematical modeling, and the development of computational solutions.

 ## 📋 Curriculum: